GL-equivariant modules over polynomial rings in infinitely many variables: Koszul duality and the Fourier transform

 In the context of the theorem, $S'$ is finite dimensional, and so the theorem is equivalent to the statement that the total homology $\rH_{\bullet}(\cK(M))$ is finite dimensional, which is how it is usually stated (see \cite[Corollary 19.7]{eisenbud}).
 However, from our point of view, the fact that $\rH_{\bullet}(\cK(M))$ is finite dimensional is a red herring, and the above form of the theorem is preferable.

 When $V$ is infinite dimensional, the above theorem is easily seen to be false in general.
 We now show that it holds in the presence of $\GL$-equivariance.

 From now on we take $V=\bC^{\infty}$, and write $A$ in place of $R$ and $B$ in place of $S$; by an $A$-module or $B$-comodule we will always mean one equipped with a polynomial $\GL_\infty$-action, and we use the grading coming from the equivariance.
-We let $B'=L_0(B)$.
+We let $B'=L_0(B)$; this is the same as $B$, except it is concentrated in homological degree 0.
 There is an obvious notion of finite cogeneration for $B'$-modules, taking into account the $\GL$-action (similar to what we have previously discussed for $A$-modules).

 \begin{theorem} Let $M$ be a finitely generated $A$-module.
 Then $L_i(\cK(M))$ is a finitely cogenerated $B'$-module for all $i$, and zero for all but finitely many $i$. \end{theorem}

 \begin{proof} Suppose